SaiKiran532/Automated_SauseDemoWebPage/README.md

 # What is this?
-This is a sample test automation framework for https://rahulshettyacademy.com/seleniumPractise/#/.
-This url contains Greencart Page  which is a sample website built by Rahulshettyacademy that allows users to practice browser automation.
+This is a sample test automation framework for www.saucedemo.com.
+SauceDemo is a sample website built by SauceLabs that allows users to practice browser automation.

 **Why would you write automated tests for a fake website?**